CODARcode/PerformanceAnalysis/README.md

     an_lst = n_gram.perform_localOutlierFactor(df[df['kl'] == 'ANALYZ:ANA_TASK:UTIL_PRINT'], 10, float(5/4400))

-Anomaly instances can be selected by doing simply:
+Anomaly instances can be selected by simply doing the following:

     df[an_lst]